danfeder/thunder_scheduler_v1/docs/next-session-prompt.md

   - Integration tests for all components

 ## Specific Tasks
-1. Replace Mock Services with Real API Implementations:
+1. Test with Real Backend APIs:
-   - Update scheduleService.ts to include methods for all required API operations
-   - Replace mock services in ClassConflictManagerContainer with real API calls
-   - Replace mock services in InstructorAvailabilityContainer with real API calls
+   - Set up a local development environment with backend services running
+   - Create end-to-end tests that connect to the real backend
-   - Replace mock services in GeneratedScheduleContainer with real API calls
+   - Test all container components with real API endpoints
+   - Verify data flow between frontend and backend
-   - Ensure proper error handling for real API responses
+   - Test error handling with real API responses

-2. Update App.tsx to Use Container Components:
-   - Replace direct component usage with container components
-   - Ensure proper props are passed to containers
-   - Test the application flow with container components

-3. Test with Real Backend APIs:
-   - Update integration tests to work with real APIs
+2. Implement Performance Monitoring:
-   - Add tests for edge cases and error scenarios
+   - Add React Query devtools for monitoring cache and queries
-   - Implement performance monitoring
+   - Implement performance metrics using the Performance API
+   - Add load time monitoring for critical components
+   - Test with larger datasets to ensure performance
+   - Optimize caching strategies for better performance

+3. Add Tests for Edge Cases:
+   - Test network failures and timeouts
-   - Ensure proper data validation
+   - Test invalid data responses
+   - Test concurrent operations
+   - Test with boundary conditions
+   - Test error recovery scenarios

+4. Prepare for Phase 2:
+   - Document the current implementation
+   - Create a transition plan to Phase 2
+   - Identify any remaining issues or technical debt
+   - Set up the foundation for FullCalendar integration
+   - Plan for drag-and-drop functionality

 ## Implementation Approach
 - Continue using the container component pattern we've established:
   - Presentational components focus on UI and user interactions
   - Container components handle data fetching, state management, and error handling
-- Update the scheduleService.ts to include all required API methods:
-  - Methods for fetching and updating class conflicts
-  - Methods for fetching and updating teacher availability
-  - Methods for fetching and updating schedules
 - Use the existing error handling infrastructure:
   - ErrorContext for global error state
   - ScheduleErrorBoundary for component-level error handling